Zimbabwe – Family-Friendly African Wildlife Orphanage

 • Work directly with a local family

-• Volunteer in one of Africa’s largest and most successful wildlife rehabilitation/release centers
+• Volunteer in one of Africa’s longest-running wildlife sanctuaries and rescue centers

-• Provide care for injured wildlife and assist with releases when possible
+• Provide care for wildlife and assist with releases when possible

 • Ethical wildlife interactions and volunteer tasks